Exchange Rate in Angola

 Looking ahead, prospects for the currency remain grim.
 The kwanza is expected to continue to depreciate against the USD this year amid lingering risk aversion over Covid-19 fears, capital outflows due to a steep twin deficit, and uncertainty over the global economic recovery and oil demand.

 FocusEconomics panelists forecast the currency to end 2020 at 622.9 per USD and 2021 at 667.7 per USD.

 5 years of economic forecasts for more than 30 economic indicators.

 |Stock Market||0.1||0.0 %||Jan 07|

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The average price of Angola’s Cabinda crude plummeted to an over two-decade low of USD 14.1 per barrel (pb) in April, from March’s USD 33.1 pb.
+The average price for Cabinda oil rose to USD 75.8 per barrel (pb) in July, up from June’s USD 73.7 pb.

 Cabinda oil sold for USD 73.7 per barrel (pb) on average in June, up markedly from USD 68.6 pb in May, and marking the highest price since October 2018.